 A bald eagle is not only regal, but extraordinary.
 In addition to catching its own fish, the bald eagle will harass other birds in flight and force them to drop their catch which the eagle then retrieves in midair.
 This bird is perfectly built for hunting and fishing with eyes that are almost as large as a human’s but with sharpness at least 4 times that of a person with perfect vision.
 This eagle also has a lifting power of about 4 pounds which is helpful when carrying prey back to that large nest high up in the trees.

-Diet in the wild: Primarily fish, small birds and mammals
+Diet in the Wild: Fish, carrion, small mammals

-Diet at Caldwell Zoo: Bird of prey diet, mackerel and rats
+Diet at Caldwell Zoo: Bird of prey diet, fish, rats and turkey necks

 IUCN Red List Status: Least concern, population increasing